vittorioromeo/quakevr/README.md

     * Using the [Authentic Model Improvements](https://github.com/NightFright2k19/authmdl) project as a base

 * Many thanks to the following beta testers, who provided a lot of great feedback: *carn1x*, *GeekyGami*, *Sly VR*.

+* Many thanks to *Spoike* for helping me out with QuakeC and Quake engine internals.

 *(Please forgive me if I am forgetting someone.
 I will update this list as needed.)*